Western Network Lead (Hydrogen) – The Transition Accelerator

 Location and Travel

-Work will be conducted in a virtual environment for now and is expected to require some travel within Western Canada.
-It is preferred that the successful candidate reside in Western Canada.
+Work will be conducted in a virtual environment.
+The successful candidate resides in Western Canada.
 The successful candidate is expected to be available for work during normal business hours 8 am to 4:30 pm MT.

 The Transition Accelerator is an equal opportunity employer.

-Applicants interested in this position are invited to forward their resume and short cover letter to firstname.lastname@example.org.
-Applications will be evaluated as they are received with interviews begin as early as Monday, March 1, 2021, the competition will remain open until the position is filled.
+Applicants interested in this position are invited to forward their resume and a short cover letter to email@example.com.
+Applications will be evaluated as they are received.
+The competition will remain open until the position is filled.
 Only those candidates selected for an interview will be contacted.
 The position has a compensation package benchmarked to sector standards.
 Come join our team!